nickwells/utilities/gosh/_gosh.DOC.md

 # gosh

-This allows you to write lines of Go code and have them run for you in a framework that provides the main() func and any necessary boilerplate code for some common requirements.
-The resulting program can be preserved for subsequent editing.
+This allows you to write lines of Go code and have them run for you in a framework that provides the main\(\) func and any necessary boilerplate code for some common requirements\.
+The resulting program can be preserved for subsequent editing\.

-You can run the code in a loop that will read lines from the standard input or from a list of files and, optionally, split each line into fields.
+You can run the code in a loop that will read lines from the standard input or from a list of files and, optionally, split each line into fields\.

-Alternatively you can quickly generate a simple webserver.
+Alternatively you can quickly generate a simple webserver\.

-It's faster than opening an editor and writing a Go program from scratch especially if there are only a few lines of non-boilerplate code.
-You can also save the program that it generates and edit that if the few lines become many lines.
-The workflow would be that you use this to make the first few iterations of the command and if that is sufficient then just stop.
-If you need to do more then save the file and edit it just like a regular Go program.
+It&apos;s faster than opening an editor and writing a Go program from scratch especially if there are only a few lines of non\-boilerplate code\.
+You can also save the program that it generates and edit that if the few lines become many lines\.
+The workflow would be that you use this to make the first few iterations of the command and if that is sufficient then just stop\.
+If you need to do more then save the file and edit it just like a regular Go program\.